Lns9777/API-Usage-Tracker/README.md

 ### Packaged app

-After building the frontend assets and packaging them into the backend static directory, run:
+After the frontend assets are built and packaged into the backend static directory:

 ```bash
 api-tracker